 Kitchen Exhaust Duct Cleaning Systems

 The Office of the State Fire Marshal has established criteria of conditions for Kitchen Exhaust System Inspectors & Cleaners (KES) who wish to perform work in the State of Utah.
-These conditions are in keeping with the guidelines as established by the State Legislature in the Utah State Administrative Rule R-710.7 to establish requirements for automatic fire suppression systems to include service in the inspection and cleaning of commercial cooking hoods and ventilation systems.
+These conditions are in keeping with the guidelines established by the State Legislature in the Utah State Administrative Rule R-710.7.
+These criteria are required for automatic fire suppression systems work, and include service, inspection, and cleaning of commercial cooking hoods and ventilation systems.

 Through the Utah Bureau of Criminal Identification (BCI), the applicant shall provide a criminal background check at the time of application.
 The application shall be accompanied with proof of public liability insurance and shall be issued by a public liability insurance carrier.

-The applicant or licensee shall allow the SFM or any authorized deputies to examine and inspect any premises, building, room or vehicle used by the applicant in the service of kitchen exhaust systems.
+The applicant or licensee shall allow the Office of the State Fire Marshal or any authorized deputies to examine and inspect any premises, building, room or vehicle used by the applicant in the service of kitchen exhaust systems.
 (Equipment and tools to service are a necessary requirement to actually do business.)

 An annual license fee shall be paid for the license renewal.